+

 This section of your coaching website must explain to your customers what is at stake if they do not do business with you or sign up for your coaching program.

-What are the external, internal, and philosophical problems your customers experiencing?
+What are the external, internal, and philosophical problems your customers are experiencing?

 The following aspects are crucial to communicating the stakes: